 Big Ten helmet stickers: Week 6

-It's time to recognize the best and brightest around the Big Ten in Week 6.
+It's time to recognize the best and the brightest around the Big Ten in Week 6.